usc-bbdl/usc-bbdl.github.io/people.md

 		<font size="3">M.S.
 Student in Computer Science</font><br>
 		<a href="mailto:msalaway@usc.edu" target="_blank">msalaway@usc.edu</a><br>
       		<a href="www.linkedin.com/in/msalaway" target="_blank">LinkedIn</a><br>
-  		Interested in computational neuroscience, with a focus on applying multimodal AI and machine learning to brain data.<br>
+  		Interested in computational neuroscience, with a focus on applying multimodal AI and machine learning to brain data.
+Lab member since Fall 2024.<br>

 	</li>